kayce369/m4-hw6-georgi-kayce/README.md

 **Kayce Georgi**

+*Please note - the commits might show as completed by Patrick Georgi.
+I am out of town and using my husband's laptop to do work, but his GitBash is set up to his account.
+All work on this project was completed by me*

 ## Issues

 Initially, I had issues with the index.js file.
 For some reason, no matter what I did, it wouldn't even comprehend the basic alerts and structure that was in the document.
 I re-saved the original index.js file and it seemed to fix it, so not sure what happened there.